danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ```

 <aside class="markdown-aside">
 For this demo, there's no need to modify the default config block generated by Karafka.
 Recall the Kafka broker running in a docker container has exposed port 9092 so we'll be able to connect to it.
 In a real application, you would use an environment variable to specify the location of the bootstrap servers.
-There are also many more <a href="https://karafka.io/docs/Configuration/" class="markdown-link">configuration options</a> you can explore.
+There are also many more <a href="https://karafka.io/docs/Configuration/" class="markdown-link">configuration options</a>.
 </aside>

 Now let's implement the `ProductInventoryConsumer` class.
 This is a class that inherits from `ApplicationConsumer`, which was also generated from the karafka installation command and inherits from `Karafka::BaseConsumer`.
-The only method that's required to be implemented in your consumer classes is the `consume` method, which will be invoked by Karafka with a batch of messages.
-For now, we will only log the message payload and offset to confirm messages are being received.
+The only method that's required to be implemented in a consumer class is the `consume` method, which will be invoked by Karafka with a batch of messages.
+For now, we will only log the message payload and [offset](https://github.com/danielabar/kafka-getting-started-pluralsight#consumer-offset-and-message-retention-policy) to confirm messages are being received.
 The `consume` method also has access to the `topic` so let's log the topic name as well:

 ```ruby
 # app/consumers/product_inventory_consumer.rb